mctools/mcpl/hooks_geant4.md

     └── libmcpl.so
 ```

-Next, make sure that the build system in which you work on your Geant4 code will include the `include/` directory above in the compilers include path (so you can for instance do `#include "G4MCPLGenerator.hh"` in your code), and that your application is linked with the two libraries in the `lib/` directory above.
+Next, make sure that the build system in which you work on your Geant4 code will include the `include/` directory above in the compiler's include path (so you can for instance do `#include "G4MCPLGenerator.hh"` in your code), and that your application is linked with the two libraries in the `lib/` directory above.